-Due to budget shortfalls, no seafloor mapping surveys were conducted in Central Region in 2015.
-An evaluation of existing ROV survey and seafloor bathymetry data was done to determine the location and scale of the next ROV survey to be conducted in 2016.
-Commercial and sport DSR harvest density and current management concerns were studied to help guide this process.
-It was determined that the PWS Management Area should be the location of the 2016 survey.
-Sport fish DSR harvest in the PWS Management Area have increased steadily in recent years as has the commercial harvest since the inception of the directed Pacific cod longline fishery in 2009.
-The PWS Inside District has the most multibeam sonar data available from which more accurate seafloor habitat delineations can be made.
-Mapping the extent of available rocky habitat is necessary for conducting ROV surveys and estimation of population size.
-Some of the highest harvest rates occur in the outside district.
-Much of this district has not been mapped with multibeam and the only bathymetry data available from which to delineate habitat is from lower resolution single beam sonar surveys.
-The final habitat delineations will be made using a combination of analytical methods and heads-up digitizing using multibeam and single beam sonar data, seafloor sediment samples, visual observations, and survey catch data.
-Work on delineating rocky seafloor features for the inside and outside districts of PWSMA was begun in 2015 and will continue into the winter and fall of 2016 (Contact Mike Byerly or Dr. Kenneth J. Goldman).
+Work in Central Region continued on delineating rocky seafloor features for the Inside and Outside districts of the PWS Area.
+An evaluation of existing ROV groundfish survey and seafloor bathymetry data was done to determine the location and scale of the DSR and lingcod ROV survey to be conducted in 2016.
+Commercial and sport DSR and lingcod harvest density and current management concerns were studied to help guide this process.
+Since sport fish DSR harvest in the PWS Area have increased steadily in recent years as has the commercial harvest since the inception of the directed Pacific cod longline fishery in 2009, it was determined that the PWS Area should be the location of the 2016 survey.
+Mapping the extent of available rocky habitat is necessary for conducting habitat-based ROV surveys since fish density estimates are expanded to available habitat to obtain estimates of population size.
+The extents of the survey area were determined by mapping historical sport and commercial harvest densities for DSR and lingcod.
+Habitat delineations (hard or soft/mixed substrates) were made using a combination of analytical methods and heads-up digitizing using multibeam and single beam sonar data, seafloor sediment samples, visual observations, and survey catch data.
+The final delineation resulted in 1157 km2 of hard substrate identified within the survey extents for the Inside and Outside districts combined (Contact Mike Byerly or Josh Mumm).

-The Westward Region continued port sampling of several commercial rockfish species and Pacific cod in 2015.
+The Westward Region continued port sampling of several commercial rockfish species and Pacific cod in 2016.
 Rockfish sampling concentrated on black and dark rockfish with opportunistic sampling of other miscellaneous Sebastes species.
 Skippers were interviewed for information on effort, location, and bycatch.
 Length, weight, gonadal maturity, and otolith samples were collected (Contact Sonya El Mejjati).
 Staff from the Kodiak office has completed aging black rockfish otoliths through the 2015 season.
 Pacific cod otolith aging is ongoing.

-The Westward Region also continued to conduct hydroacoustic surveys of black and dark rockfish in the Northeast, Afognak, and Westside districts of the Kodiak Management Area in 2015 in an effort to generate biomass estimates for both black and dark rockfish.
-Surveys of the Afognak and Northeast districts in the Kodiak Management Area will continue in 2016 (Contact Carrie Worton).
+The Westward Region also continued to conduct hydroacoustic surveys of black and dark rockfish in the Northeast, Afognak, Eastside, and Southeast districts of the Kodiak Management Area in 2016 in an effort to generate biomass estimates for both black and dark rockfish.
+Surveys of the these districts in the Kodiak Management Area will continue in 2017 (Contact Carrie Worton).

 The Division of Sport Fish-Southeast Region continued to collect catch and harvest data from rockfish as part of a marine harvest onsite survey program with rockfish harvests tabulated back to 1978 in some selected ports.
-Rockfish objectives included estimation of 1) species composition, 2) length composition and average weight, and 3) biomass of total sport removals (harvest and release mortality).
+Rockfish objectives included estimation of 1) species composition, 2) length composition and average weight, 3) age and sex composition of black rockfish at Sitka, and 4) biomass of total sport removals (harvest and release mortality).
 Primary species harvested in Southeast Alaska included yelloweye, black, copper, and quillback rockfish.
-A total sample size of 10,671 rockfish was obtained from the sport harvests at Ketchikan, Craig, Klawock, Wrangell, Petersburg, Juneau, Sitka, Gustavus, Elfin Cove, and Yakutat in 2015 (Contact Mike Jaenicke).
+A total sample size of 11,995 rockfish was obtained from the sport harvests at Ketchikan, Craig, Klawock, Wrangell, Petersburg, Juneau, Sitka, Gustavus, Elfin Cove, and Yakutat in 2016 (Contact Mike Jaenicke).

 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on rockfish as part of the harvest assessment program.
-Rockfish objectives included estimation of 1) species composition, 2) age, sex, and length composition, and 3) the geographic distribution of harvest by port.
-The 2015 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, and Homer was 4,661 rockfish (Contact Barbi Failor).
+Rockfish objectives included estimation of 1) species composition, 2) age, sex, and length composition of primary species, and 3) the spatial distribution of harvest by port.
+The 2016 total sample size from the sport harvests at Seward, Valdez, Whittier, Kodiak, and Homer was 5,041 rockfish (Contact Barbi Failor).